 Three, if one compares the pre-2014 routes with the post-2014 east flow routes, the September 2014 east departure routes were "new" because they differed from the previous departure routes.
 These graphics show the changes to the east flow departure routes.
-The three lines at the bottom center of the graphic represent Phoenix Airport's runways.
+The three lines at the bottom center of each graphic represent the Airport's runways.
 The solid black arrows pointing to the right, away from the runways are the east flow departure routes.